Mysore Offered every Monday through Friday

 Jessica Spivey has lived in the Hudson Valley for 2 years.
 An avid yoga practitioner for years, she was hooked early on by the mind and body benefits and enrolled at the Yoga Center of Minneapolis to complete her her 200-hour teacher training.
 Through her training, she learned more about the different lineages, studied the yogic texts, and learned sequencing techniques.
 She has taught both Vinyasa Flow and Ashtanga classes in Minneapolis and the Hudson Valley.
 She has a regular Ashtanga practice and is excited to be a member of the Ashtanga community at The Yoga House!

-$30 for the 4-session course.
-Learn the foundations of the Ashtanga yoga practice and traditions alongside those in the regular Ashtanga class on Monday/Wednesday/Friday with Jessica Spivey.
-On the following Monday, practice under the guidance of the lead Ashtanga Instructor, Laura Olson.
-The course comes with a demo video and an intro packet with visual guidelines for practicing at home and at the studio.
+Learn the foundations of the Ashtanga yoga practice and traditions alongside those in the regular Ashtanga class.
+In the first three week, Jess Spivey will guide students through the foundational parts of the practice.
+In the last week, students will practice under the guidance of the lead Ashtanga Instructor, Laura Olson.
+This course is a perfect way to transition into the routine of the Ashtanga practice.
+Students will receive a demo video and an intro packet with visual guidelines for practicing at home and at the studio.
 All are welcome in the course, including the beginning yoga student and the student proficient in yoga who has not practiced in a self-guided style before.
-Practitioners will start with the basics, including:
+The course fee also includes a month of unlimited access to all Mysore classes.